Tilea Campaign Part 31

 The Fight, Part One

-From Lord Black’s position, the enemy looked considerably different, taking the form of bony riders, demonic beasts and the Mortis Engine.
+From Lord Black’s position, the enemy looked very different, taking the form of bony riders, demonic beasts and the Mortis Engine.
 He could just make out a woman amongst them, mounted upon a red-barded horse, and realised that she must be the duchess Maria herself.

 “Good,” he thought.
-“Come to me my lady and I will help you complete your interrupted journey to death.”
+“Come to me, my lady, and I will help you complete your interrupted journey to death.”

 Not a soldier moved from his allotted place amongst the living.
 The wizard Hakim, yet to worry about commanding his magnificent contrivance the Colossus, attempted to conjure a protective spell and was unsurprised to find the enemy had enough users of magic to sap the winds and prevent his success.
 Magical manipulations rarely stopped bolts and bullets, however, and just as Hakim accepted his spell was broken, the artillery began to boom.